dataliterate/data-populator/README.md

 1. Create a Layer Group that contains at least one Text Layer.
 In the Text Layer content, use placeholders for you data fields in curly brackets – such as `{firstname}` or `{lastname}`.
 You can do arbitrary string concatenation such as `{lastname}, {firstname}`.
 The plugin's "Populate with …" command will replace all these placeholders with respective data. _Please note that if your Text Layer is called `{name}` (in the Layer List), the content of the Layer will always be overwritten with the data contained in {name}.
 So if you use multiple {placeholders} in a Text Layer, you should rename your Layer to something without curly brackets._

 2. In the same Layer Group, create a Shape Layer (this is your image placeholder).
 Give the Shape Layer a placeholder name in curly brackets – such as `{image}`.
-The plugin's "Populate with …" command will replace this placeholder with respective image data (PNG or JPG).
+The plugin's "Populate with …" command will replace this placeholder with respective image data (PNG or JPG, local file or URL).

 ## Available Commands